Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 The most popular and easiest way to get around cities and from city to city in Colombia is through the bus system.

-These are actually a really safe and really cheap form of transportation and sometimes the only way (although sometimes a long way) to get to certain locations, like smaller towns.
+These are actually a really safe and really cheap form of transportation, and sometimes the only way (although sometimes a long way) to get to specific locations, like smaller towns.

 7. Airbnb is not always safe